j3k0/cordova-plugin-purchase-documentation/README.md

 ### How to get started?

-The [little introduction to IAP technology](introduction/generalities-about-iap-technology.md) will introduce you to the In-App Purchase technology, in terms of what you can do with it on both iOS and Android, and the difference between those platforms.
+The [little introduction to IAP technology](introduction/generalities-about-iap-technology.md) in terms of what you can do with it on both iOS and Android, and the difference between those platforms.

+If you're curious to see the code in action, you can also take a look at the [micro example](introduction/micro-example.md).

 If you like a (tiny) bit of theory, you can read the section on [the cordova plugin](introduction/about-the-plugin.md).